Top 14 Venture Capital Firms Backing Financial Exchanges Startups

 4. Celesta Capital

-Celesta Capital is a venture capital firm that backs entrepreneurs building technology-focused companies.
-They invest across both early and late stages, supporting businesses as they scale toward significant outcomes.
+Celesta Capital is a venture capital firm that invests in entrepreneurs building disruptive technology companies.
+They provide capital at both early and late stages, offering support as businesses scale their operations.

 - Investment stages: Early Stage Venture, Late Stage Venture